 choose Scale Imagehighlight number you wish to keep constant, whether width or height

 to break aspect ratio and control one of the 2 values, click on the chain like symbol on right, it will appear “broken” change the alternate value to the desired number

 You can verify finished image size by choosing scale image again, at that point the chain like symbol on the right of the numbers is “whole” again, awaiting further editing choices

-click on scale; remember to change image mode prior to doing so if needed; on the left is the image scaled in RGB, on the right in 1-bit palette
+Click on the scale option; remember to change image mode prior to doing so if needed; on the left is the image scaled in RGB, on the right in the 1-bit palette

 If the image has numbers that have odd numbers in stitch width, the software makes the choice, in assigning values, since no half pixels can be rendered.
 For design details see previous post

-Tiling is useful to check how repeats line up when applied to the all over the surface of a knit, choosing to alter the horizontal repeat in width or vertical in height, adding borders, and other variations.
+Tiling is useful to check how repeats line up when applied to all over the surface of a knit, choosing to alter the horizontal repeat in width or vertical in height, adding borders, and other variations.
 Ayab software, in particular, requires the individual repeat to be programmed for the number of needles you wish to knit in a pattern on the main bed.
 Depending on the size of the original motif the tiling function may be used on nearly any scale, with or without a visible grid